Getting started on night diving requires a bit of training, a bit of kit, and a few new procedures, but it opens up a whole new world of diving.

 You’ll find yourself covering a lot less ground during a night dive, compared to a day dive, giving you time to explore nooks and crannies where some of the unique, nocturnal life hangs out.

-Night diving can lend a whole new perspective on diving, and can breathe new life into dive sites that you may have dives many, many times before.
+Night diving can lend a whole new perspective on diving, and can breathe new life into dive sites that you may have dived many, many times before.
 Doing the first few night dives with either a trained instructor or experienced night divers can help make the transition from day diver to night diver much smoother.

 You can also learn more about the fun of Night Diving